elminsterrr/guess-number/README.md

 ### Usage

-Start the app by typing:
+Start the server by typing:

 ```sh
 npm start